Swamiji Says Blog

 The Ashram was named “Ishwar Ashram” since Swamiji was also called Ishwar Swaroop (a manifestation of God).

 On Every Monday Swamiji used to remain in seclusion and would not see anyone.
-He observed mauna (silence) on this day and often would be engrossed entirely in meditation.
-Very frequently, Swamiji would spent his day uphill in ‘God’s House’, the tiny cottage for meditation, built in a beautiful small garden near the Ishber Ashram at Guptganga.
+He observed maun (silence) on this day and often would be engrossed entirely in meditation.
+Very frequently, Swamiji would spend his day uphill in ‘God’s House’, the tiny cottage for meditation, built in a beautiful small garden near the Ishber Ashram at Guptganga.
 On this day, his meals used to be kept outside the door and nobody would see Swamiji.

-Amriteshwara Bhairava Temple
+Amriteshwara Temple

-After Swamiji left his physical frame, Sunday Pooja is being conducted as per his instructions by devotees all over the world.
-This regular Sunday pooja system started in Jammu in the 1970’s and later in Delhi and Mumbai and Bangalore kendras (conducted by the Ishwar Ashram Trustas well as in the center of the Universal Shaiva Fellowship in the United States.
+This regular Sunday pooja system started in Jammu in the 1970’s and later in Delhi and Mumbai and Bangalore and other kendras (conducted by the Ishwar Ashram Trust) as well as in the center of the Universal Shaiva Fellowship in the United States.
+Join us here...

 Visit Ishwar Ashram